mgudesblatart/faceRecognitionforRaspPi/README.md

 Hope everyone has luck with this!

+First run generate.py after editing the file to match your file structure and needs.
+This will create as many training files as you want.
+Try playing around with different haarCascades.
+Just change the count var to wherever you last left off the training.
+The more images the better.

 To run the script in your command line run python facerec.py </path/to/images/>

 P.S.
 In the images folder, should be the subfolders per individual's training images.